Depression Health Center

 • Being able to feel pain on the outside instead of the inside

-• Being a means to control and manage pain -- unlike the pain experienced through physical or sexual abuse
+• Controlling and managing pain -- unlike the pain experienced through physical or sexual abuse

 • Providing a way to break emotional numbness (the self-anesthesia that allows someone to cut without feeling pain)